What Does Above Grade Mean?

 Real Estate Agent Explains Above Grade

 The term above grade is used to give more information about where things are located in a home.
 Many homes in Edmonton have basements, and many of those basements are very usable, desirable areas, but the fact of the matter is they are still basements, and basement areas are not as desirable as above ground areas.
+This is why listings differentiate between above and below grade in terms of rooms and square footage.

 In the above illustration, you can see that the above grade floor is completely above ground level, but the below grade floor is below the ground.